jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.34 Rho8Pointer
+#### 7.7.35 Rho8Pointer

-Calculates a stochastic Rho8 flow pointer raster from an input DEM.
+Calculates a stochastic Rho8 flow pointer raster from an input DEM..

 *Parameters*: